-Along those very lines, the first performances done in 2014 and 2015 have already become period pieces: The pop-up ads, the shows and movies being marketed on the websites visited, and of course the news itself all call back to a specific historical period that’s already pretty faded.
-During a question-and-answer session following one of the Sundance screenings, Nance wrote that the project “can’t be locked into a specific moment of time”, but instead is meant to be performed on a recurring basis.
-And yet the video records of these performances do exactly that—they create a portrait of the English-language internet locked in at a specific time, with all its biases and tendencies quite literally on display.
-The rare time capsule artwork that not only records something potentially ephemeral for the sake of the future but also works to reveal something usually overlooked if not outright unseen about our cultural structures here in the present, the video records of Nance’s 18 Black Boys/Girls performances are some of the key American movies of the current moment.
+Along those very lines, the first performances done in 2014 and 2015 have already become period pieces: The pop-up ads, the shows and movies being marketed on the websites visited, and of course the news itself all call back to a specific historical moment that’s already pretty faded.
+During a question-and-answer session following one of the Sundance screenings, Nance wrote that the project “can’t be locked into a specific moment of time,” but instead is meant to be performed on a recurring basis.
+And yet the video records of these performances do exactly that—they create a portrait of the English-language internet locked in at a specific time, with all its biases and tendencies nakedly on display.
+The rare time capsule artwork that not only records something potentially ephemeral for the sake of the future but also works to reveal something usually overlooked if not outright unseen about our cultural structures here in the present, the video records of Nance’s 18 Black Boys/Girls performances are some of the key American movies of this generation.

 1. In a tweet sent out earlier this week, Nance reported the excellent news that Random Acts will be “coming back soooooon”.